TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 ## Modify DB instance

-You can easily change various items in DB instances created through web console.
+You can easily change various items in DB instances created through console.
 Changes requested are applied to DB instances sequentially.
 If restarting is required during the application process, apply all changes and restart DB instance.
 The following are the items that cannot be changed and require restarting.

 | Item           | Whether or not you can change  | Whether or not you need to restart                |
 |--------------|----------|-------------------------|